arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ### Edge Impulse® Environment Setup

-Now, it's time to set up the __Edge Impulse®__ environment on your PC.
+Now, it is time to set up the __Edge Impulse®__ environment on your PC.
 For this, follow [these](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli/cli-installation) instructions to install the __Edge Impulse CLI__.

 ***For Windows users: make sure to install [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) and[Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).***